johanreventlow/johanreventlow.r-universe.dev/README.md

 ## About

-This universe automatically builds and distributes R packages from GitHub releases.
-Packages are built on multiple platforms (Windows, macOS, Linux) and updated automatically when new releases are tagged.
+This universe automatically builds and distributes R packages from GitHub.
+Packages are built on multiple platforms (Windows, macOS, Linux) and updated automatically when changes are pushed.

 ---